Key Takeaways

 Depression can feel like a heavy emotional burden that can be difficult to share with other people.
 But know that there are ways to help your loved ones understand how it’s affected your life.
 If you’re living with depression, your support network can be an invaluable resource as you work to strengthen your mental health.
 In addition, people living with depression often need professional help to manage their condition.

 When you need affordable, accessible mental healthcare, we invite you to explore Rula.
-With our therapist-matching program, you can find a provider who takes your insurance and schedule your first appointment as early as this week.
+With our therapist-matching program, you can find a provider who takes your insurance and schedule your first appointment as soon as tomorrow.
 Whether you need therapy, medication, or both, our team will be there to help you find the right care for your needs.

 More From Rula